Comprehensive Ongoing College Transfer Counseling

 The Ongoing Counseling program gives clients top priority for my time and attention, and unlimited access through personal or video appointments, e-mail, text, and telephone calls.
 As a concierge practice, I will continue to provide counseling and guidance throughout the admissions and college transfer decision-making process.
 Ongoing counseling involves more regular meetings, as well as outreach to, and organizational support for, students and parents on my part.

 Typically, families choose the ongoing process upon debriefing after our initial consultation and deciding that they need additional and comprehensive support through the admissions process, and that we are a good fit for the student and their family’s needs.
 Sometimes, clients will wait to decide until they have scheduled and completed a second consultation one or more months after the first meeting.
-In either case, discussions about goals, expectations, and the counseling process are more than welcome prior to making a commitment the ongoing program.
+In either case, discussions about goals, expectations, and the counseling process are more than welcome prior to making a commitment to the ongoing program.

-Ongoing Counseling is a flat fee, comprehensive program with a flexible process that adjusts to a student’s individual circumstances.
+Ongoing Counseling is a comprehensive program with a flexible process that adjusts to a student’s individual circumstances.
 Whether you live right down the road or on the other side of the globe, the counseling process can be extensive, supportive, meaningful, and personal.
 Over the course of one or two years, the process typically includes:

 · Working with both student and parents to help make wise decisions, while handling issues as they may arise.